 In a liquid chromatograph, a stream of solvent, containing a mixture of chemical species in solution, is passed at elevated pressure through a chromatographic column.
 The column is so designed that it separates the mixture, by differential retention on the column, into its component species.
-The different species then emerge from the column as distinct bands in the solvent stream. separated in time.
-The liquid chromatograph provides. therefore, an ideal device for the introduction into a mass spectrometer of single species, separated from initially complex mixtures.
+The different species then emerge from the column as distinct bands in the solvent stream, separated in time.
+The liquid chromatograph provides, therefore, an ideal device for the introduction into a mass spectrometer of single species, separated from initially complex mixtures.

-In order for the species emerging from the column to removal of solvent from the dissolved species is desirable.
-This serves the following purposes: (1) it allows the ionization chamber of the mass spectrometer to operate at normal operating pressures (e.g. $10^{-5}$ to chemical ionization), (2) it allows normal ionization modes, either electron impact, chemical ionization or other to be used.
-Without efficient solvent removal from the species entering the ionization chamber of the mass spectra are produced.
+In order for the species emerging from the column to be introduced into a mass spectrometer, partial or total removal of solvent from the dissolved species is desirable.
+This serves the following purposes: (1) it allows the ionization chamber of the mass spectrometer to operate at normal operating pressures (e.g., 10^{-5} to 10^{-6} torr for electron impact ionization; 1 torr for chemical ionization; 10^{-5} torr torr for atomic impact ionization); and (2) it allows normal ionization modes, such as electron or atomic impact, chemical or other to be used.
+Without efficient solvent removal from the species entering the ionization chamber of the mass spectrometer, hybrid and less well characterized mass spectra are produced.
 These types of mass spectra are generally of diminished value for unknown compound identification.

-One purpose of the invention is to provide a means of suitable solvent, directly into a mass spectrometer for electron impact mass spectrometry.
-The interface must remove the solvent and its vapor to a sufficiently low level that the electron impact mode of operation may be of directly introducing samples into a mass spectrometer, or as an interface between a liquid chromatograph and a mass spectrometer.
+One purpose of the invention is to provide a means of introducing small samples of substances, dissolved in suitable solvent, directly into a mass spectrometer for either electron or atomic impact mass spectrometry.
+The interface must remove the solvent and its vapor to a sufficiently low level that either impact mode of operation may be used.
+The interface may be used either as a rapid means of directly introducing samples into a mass spectrometer, or as an interface between a liquid chromatograph and a mass spectrometer.
 It is intended that the interface should take advantage of the inherent capabilities of each component technique, without compromising either.

-Specifically, preferred goals of the invention are: (1) to allow direct, simple interfacing between the liquid chromatograph and the mass spectrometer, (2) to provide efficient species transport between the liquid chromatograph and the mass spectrometer, (3) to allow the use of all normal modes of ionization typically used for gas chromatograph/mass spectrometry, (4) to allow operation with a wide variety of solvents, (this would in normal, reversed phase and ion exchange liquid chromatograph-e.g. alcohols, nitriles, and aqueous buffers, together with mixtures of same), (5) to produce sufficiently high species enrichment in the liquid chromatography effluent, by solvent removal, that the desolvated species may be introduced directly to the ionization chamber of a normal mass spectrometer, without need for additional high pumping capacity in the mass spectrometer, (6) to allow the device to be readily incorporated into the ionization chambers of existing instruments, with minimum modification (e.g. through the direct probe inlet).
-(7) to be capable of reliable, routine operation.
-(8) to be capable of providing precise, quantitative analysis of species over at least two orders of magnitude mass range.
+Specifically, preferred goals of the invention are: (1) to allow direct, simple interfacing between the liquid chromatograph and the mass spectrometer; (2) to provide efficient species transport between the liquid chromatograph and the mass spectrometer; (3) to allow the use of all normal modes of ionization typically used for gas chromatograph/mass spectrometry; (4) to allow operation with a wide variety of solvents (this would include solvents and solvent mixtures commonly used in normal, reversed phase and ion exchange liquid chromatography, e.g., alcohols, nitriles, and aqueous buffers, together with mixtures of same); (5) to produce sufficiently high species enrichment in the liquid chromatography effluent, by solvent removal, that the desolvated species may be introduced directly to the ionization chamber of a normal mass spectrometer, without need for additional high pumping capacity in the mass spectrometer; (6) to allow the device to be readily incorporated into the ionization chambers of existing 5 instruments, with minimum modification (e.g., through the direct probe inlet); (7) to be capable of reliable, routine operation: (8) to be capable of providing precise, quantitative analysis of species over at least two orders of magnitude mass range.

 Previous methods for generating uniform aerosols directly from liquid streams have worked on the principle of applying a regular external disturbance to a liquid cylindrical jet.
-The disturbance has been applied either axially or longitudinally to the jet as it emerges from a uniform circular nozzle.
-The disturbance has been provided by an electromechanical device, such as a piezoelectric crystal or a loudspeaker coil, driven by a high 5 frequency power source.
+The disturbance has been applied either axially or longitudinally to the jet as it emerges from a 15 uniform circular nozzle.
+The disturbance has been provided by an electromechanical device, such as a piezoelectric crystal or a loudspeaker coil, driven by a high frequency power source.